 Dates and tickets

-If you visit before November, the Leopold museum also has a rather fine exhibition examining the considerable influence of Egon Schiele on Hundertwasser’s art and philosophy (especially noticeable in the latter’s early works).
+If you visit before early January, the Leopold museum also has a rather fine exhibition examining the considerable influence of Egon Schiele on Hundertwasser’s art and philosophy (especially noticeable in the latter’s early works).
 And, of course, enjoy plenty of works by Auchentaller’s colleagues in the Vienna 1900 permanent display.

 How to get to the exhibition